RecruitingCode/RecruitingCode/README.md

 ### Hi there 👋

 - 🕵🏻 I’m currently working as an annoying Recruiter, with a yearning to code!
-- 🌱 I’m currently learning basic Computer Science.
+- 🌱 I’m learning basic Computer Science.
 - 💡 Next up: JavaScript, Python, then Ruby
 - 🧠 I’m looking for a mentor to help guide me.
 - 💬 Ask me about Recruiting in High-Tech Organizations.